-If someone feel unwell and go to see a Chinese medicine doctor, the doctor will tell you to eat less or not to eat cooling foods, not only ice water, ice cream but also beer, milk, green tea, fruits, etc. Traditional Chinese medicine believes that a large amount of cooling foods will harm your health.
+If someone feels unwell and goes to see a Chinese medicine doctor, the doctor will tell them to eat less or not to eat cooling foods, not only ice water, and ice cream but also beer, milk, green tea, fruits, etc. Traditional Chinese medicine believes that a large number of cooling foods will harm your health.

 There is a Chinese saying: eat radish in winter and ginger in summer, without having to find a doctor to prescribe a prescription.
 In winter, the body is cold outside and hot inside.
 You can eat a bit of cold food like radish, to balance the internal heat, not too much.
 In Summer heat gathers on the surface of the body, and there is a bit of coldness in the body.
 In this season people have no appetite.
 Eat some ginger to warm it up and promote the movement of Qi and blood.

 Traditional Chinese medicine can change the properties of the medicine through “processing”, and foods are also possible.
 Foods that have been baked, fried, grilled, etc., will become neutral or warm even if they are originally cold. such as pan-fried eggs, and baked pork.

 Although cold foods can help clear fire and detoxify, Chinese medicine can assist in the treatment of some fever syndromes, such as dry stools and swollen gums, but it should not be too much.

 The Yellow Emperor’s Internal Classic also tells us: Five grains are for nourishment, five fruits are for help, five animals are for benefit, and five vegetables are for a supplement.
 If the women of a family know how to adjust and prepare their diets according to the season, environment, and the nature and taste of the food, then that it will be of great help to the health of the family members.

 The following is a table of food attributes so that we can decide what to eat according to the hot and cold nature of the food to help our health：